-Bonsai.io is another project that aims to automatically detect botnets using machine learning methods.
+Bonsai.io is another project that aims to detect botnets using machine learning methods automatically.

 Few challenges in bot detection:

-1- Manual method of bot detection is tedious and time-consuming.
+1- The manual method of bot detection is tedious and time-consuming.
 Also, it can be easily biased by a single sample or by an unqualified person’s opinion.

 2- It may also require us to monitor the whole IRC traffic and assign trust values to each and every message exchanged between network peers for long-term monitoring in order to catch malicious bots in action.